torproject/tor/doc/HACKING/GettingStartedRust.md

     TOR_RUST_DEPENDENCIES='path_to_dependencies_directory' ./configure --enable-rust

-(Note that RUST_DEPENDENCIES must be the full path to the directory; it cannot be relative.)
+(Note that TOR_RUST_DEPENDENCIES must be the full path to the directory; it cannot be relative.)

 Assuming you used the above `git submodule` commands and you're in the